newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/authorization-architect-firm.md

 webflowName: "Architecture: Certificate of Authorization for Your Firm"
 issuingAgency: New Jersey Division of Consumer Affairs Board of Architects
 industryId: architecture
-callToActionText: Get My Certificate of Authorization
+callToActionText: Apply for My Certificate of Authorization
 callToActionLink: https://www.njconsumeraffairs.gov/arch/Pages/applications.aspx
 webflowIndustry: Architect
 licenseCertificationClassification: LICENSE